 Frequently Asked Questions

-2) All in stock items are shipped within ONE business day, period.
+✔️How long does it take to get an item?
+All in-stock items are shipped within ONE business day, period.

 ✔️Moving up the price ladder, our Polanik javelins are made in Poland.
 Polanik has 5 levels of javelins from lowest to most expensive, they are SCHOOL, AIR, SKY, SPACE, and PREMIER (CARBON FIBER).
-The carbon fiber javelins are top of the line, and are extremely rigid, allowing less flex during flight, resulting in increased distances.
+The carbon fiber javelins are top of the line and are extremely rigid, allowing less flex during flight, resulting in increased distances.
 The downside of carbon fiber is the cost, and the increased stiffness puts more load on a thrower's elbow and shoulder.
 It is thus common practice to use a more flexible javelin in most throwing sessions, and reserve stiffer (more expensive) javelins for meets.